Labyrinth SealLabyrinth seals work very well as long as the bearing assembly is not immersed.

 Low gears are used for climbing hills, or for starting up from a stop.

-Up until the late 1950s, all spring loaded derailers were low-normal type.
-When Campagnolo introduced the parallelogram-type rear derailer, they changed to high-normal, and most rear derailers made since then have been of the high-normal type.
+Up until the late 1950s, all spring loaded derailers were low-normal.
+Campagnolo's pioneering parallelogram-type rear derailer was high-normal, and most rear derailers made since then have been of the high-normal type.

 The major advantage of high-normal rear derailers is that, when used with a low-normal front, both levers move in the same direction for double shifts.
 This makes it easier to perform a double shift with down-tube shift levers.